nilewapp/BokBytarAppen/README.markdown

 3. Add the dependencies listed above to your Eclipse workspace and add them as required projects in Properties > Java Build Path > Projects.

 4. Make sure 'Android Private Libraries' is checked in Properties > Java Build Path > Order and Export.

-5. Follow the [tutorial](https://developers.facebook.com/docs/getting-started/facebook-sdk-for-android/3.0/) on how to use the Facebook API with the app.
-Most importantly, add the app ID you obtain from Facebook to `/res/values/strings.xml` or the file of your choosing.

 ### Using the app with the server